 High cholesterol increases your risk of heart disease and heart attacks.
-You can improve cholesterol with medications, but if you'd rather first make lifestyle changes to improve your cholesterol, try these five healthy changes.
+Medications can help improve your cholesterol.
+But if you'd rather first make lifestyle changes to improve your cholesterol, try these five healthy changes.

-A few changes in your diet can reduce cholesterol and improve your heart health.
+A few changes in your diet can reduce cholesterol and improve your heart health:

-Adding physical activity, even in 10-minute intervals several times a day, can help you begin to lose weight.
+Adding physical activity, even in short intervals several times a day, can help you begin to lose weight.
 Consider:

 - Taking a brisk daily walk during your lunch hour